MatthewReid854/check4updates/docs/How does it work.rst

 - Update now :math:`\Rightarrow` Instructions will be printed to the console on how to update.
 See below for text outputs.
 - Remind me later :math:`\Rightarrow` *check4updates* will store the current timestamp and the action to "remind" in the "check4updates.txt" file and place this in the package folder.
 This is the file that is checked in step (1).
 - Skip this version :math:`\Rightarrow` *check4updates* will store the current time and the action to "skip" in the "check4updates.txt" file and place this in the package folder.
 This is the file that is checked in step (1).
 END
+- Never ask me again :math:`\Rightarrow` *check4updates* will store "neveragain" in the "check4updates.txt" file.
+This will be remembered even if the user updates the package manually.
+END

 5. If no update is available, *check4updates* will store the current time and the action "checked" in the "check4updates.txt" file and place this in the package folder.
 This ensures that the time of the last check is recorded and will be found in step (1) on the next execution.
 END